Joud158/smart-agri-copilot/README.md

 ## Known Limitations

 - ADK execution depends on a working model/API key if you want the full Agent B LLM path.
-- The packaged generation evaluation uses a heuristic fallback by default; you can wire in a judge model later.
+- The packaged generation evaluation uses a heuristic fallback by default; you can wire in a judge model.
-- Voice bonus is not included in this build.

-## Security / Submission Hygiene
+## Security

 - real `.env` is intentionally excluded from the corrected package
-- use only `.env.example` with placeholders
+- use `.env.example`
 - session databases and runtime artifacts are gitignored